spor3006/Sanjaya/README.md

 Let us discuss one by one what was used in our model.

-  1)For caprturing the image we used Raspberry Pi Camera V2 8 MP High resolution camera attached to a temporary base.
+  1) For caprturing the image we used Raspberry Pi Camera V2 8 MP High resolution camera attached to a temporary base.
 The captured      image shall be stored in the same directory as of the where the OCRFinal code shall run.
 In case of an E-document directly store the image in the Directory where the code will run.

   2) Optical Character Recognition was done through a famous Open Source Model named as Tesseract OCR.
 This shall directly give us the text in the image and will be stored in a string.